ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

 * [Cluster Admin](../../../server/security/authorization/security-clearance-and-permissions#cluster-admin)
-  Full administrative access to cluster and databases within.
+  Full administrative access to clusters and databases within.
 * [Operator](../../../server/security/authorization/security-clearance-and-permissions#operator)
   Admin access to databases, but not to modify the cluster.
 * [User](../../../server/security/authorization/security-clearance-and-permissions#user)
-  Lowest levels of privelages.
+  Lowest levels of priveleges.
   * "User" certificates are configured to specify which databases people can access with each certificate.
   * ["User" authorization levels](../../../server/security/authentication/certificate-management#setting-user-access-levels) are also configured per database.